 - 2-3 tbsp chopped parsley

-- Put the dried mushrooms in a cup and cover with boiling water.
+- Put the dried mushrooms in a cup or a small jug, and cover with boiling water.
 Set aside to soak.

 - Peel the onions and dice finely.
 Peel the garlic and cut each clove in half.

 - Trim any dirt from the mushroom stems, then slice, chop or separate, depending on the type of mushroom.

 - Heat the oil in a 2 litre (approx 2½ quart) oven-proof pan or casserole dish.
 Saute the onions and garlic over a low-medium heat for 2-3 minutes, then add the fresh mushrooms.
 Cook, stirring occasionally, for 5-7 minutes until soft.

 - Drain the soaked dried mushrooms, reserving the soaking liquid.
 Cut any large ones into pieces, then add to the pan with the onion & mushroom mixture.
 Cook for a further 2-3 minutes.